View Portfolio

 Don’t talk about yourself

-People are at this event for no other reason than to witness and celebrate the union of a couple they know.
-You may very well be the most interesting and important person attending this wedding reception, but your job is not to help people get to know you, or your friendship to the bride or groom.
+People are at this event to witness and celebrate the union of a couple they know.
+You may be the most interesting and important person attending this wedding reception, but your job is not to help people get to know you, or your friendship to the bride or groom.
 Your job is to propose a toast to the bride and groom in their new union.
 So don’t talk about yourself.
-If you want to speak to admirable qualities you have seen in the bride or groom, that’s great; but you should continually steer the focus back on them as a couple.
+If you want to speak to admirable qualities you have seen in the bride or groom, that’s great!
+Make sure you continually steer the focus back on them as a couple.
 You may be best friends with the groom, and not know the bride very well – that’s ok, but you should still try to keep the focus of your speech on the two of them, their relationship, your support of them, and their new marriage.

 Don’t defend your position of best man or maid of honor

 The bride and groom chose you to give the toast of honor at their wedding reception.
-You do not need to state this fact, and you do not need to convince the audience of your closeness to the bride or groom, or of your level of friendship to the bride or groom, or of your worthiness to be delivering the toast of honor to the bride and groom.
-The audience will accept the fact that you are, in fact, proposing the toast of honor.
+You do not need to state this fact, and you do not need to convince the audience.
+The audience will accept the fact that you are, in fact, proposing the toast of honor because you know them.
 So, as stated above, you don’t need to qualify your friendship to the bride or groom as part of your toast.

 Don’t spend 5 minutes on your friendship and 10 seconds on their new relationship

-Don’t get really drunk before delivering a toast
+Don’t get really drunk before delivering a wedding toast

 Sam, I’m gonna let you finish, but Kanye had one of the most cringeworthy impromptu interruptions to a thank you speech of all time.
-We may never what that man was under the influence of when he interrupted Taylor Swift as she accepted a Grammy, but we do know there have been around 1,234,543,234 speeches gone horribly, painfully wrong due to the person being very, very intoxicated.
+We may never what that man was thinking when he interrupted Taylor Swift as she accepted a Grammy.
+We do know there have been around 1,234,543,234 speeches to go wrong due to the person being very, very intoxicated.
 If you’ve been asked to give a toast at a close friend’s wedding, own that responsibility and don’t put yourself in a situation that could cause some actual regret for you and them for a long time (or possibly the rest of the bride and groom’s life).
 Seriously, drink responsibly if you’re planning to give a speech.

 Don’t use cliches

 “Today I don’t feel like I’m losing a sister, but actually that I’m GAINING a brother.”
-This is sweet and probably true, but literally everybody says this.
+This is sweet but unnecessary.

-“Ok so here’s the part of the night where I get to share some embarrassing things about my friend/brother/sister…” [audience gives obligatory courtesy laugh].
+“Ok so here’s the part of the night where I get to share some embarrassing things about my friend/brother/sister…”.
 The only time this is less painful is when it has something good to do with what you’re going to talk about later.

-The older I get, the more of a fondness I get for all things cliche and cheesy, but if you’re going to use cliches in your toast, try to spin them in a new way.
+The older I get, the more of a fondness I get for all things cliche and cheesy.
+If you’re going to use cliches in your toast, try to spin them in a new way.
 And please don’t make a joke about how you get to embarrass someone.

 Don’t deliver a sermon

 Seriously.
 If it’s a Christian wedding, the pastor already did this.
-If the toasts are before dinner, you’re doing the Gospel a disservice by starving people to preach to them.
+Or if the toasts are before dinner, you’re doing the Gospel a disservice by starving people to preach to them.
 If the toasts are halfway through dinner, people are full, have to pee, and want to dance.
 I’m not at all saying not to mention God.
 If it’s a Christian wedding, especially, God is a pretty big part of it.
 But your job in giving a toast is to speak a blessing over the newly married couple and their life to come, and then to invite everyone else in attendance to join with you in raising their glass or speaking this blessing over them.
+Doing this will show that you don’t know how to write a wedding speech.

 Don’t share the bride or groom’s entire life story leading to this moment